 National justice administration is organised on a territorial basis, with as many Judicial Departments and Judicial Districts as are created by law.

-Regular activities in the judiciary were heavily affected by the COVID-19 pandemic, and a State of Emergency was declared by the Executive Power.
-In fact, in order to comply with social distancing restrictions, all judicial services were suspended and most of the judicial offices and courts in the country were temporary closed.
+Regular activities in the judiciary were heavily affected by the COVID-19 pandemic, and a State of Emergency was declared by the Executive Power, which has remained in force to date (July 2021).
+Initially, to comply with social distancing restrictions, all judicial services were suspended, and most of the judicial offices and courts in the country were temporarily closed.
+At the beginning of October 2020, the on-site reopening of all judicial courts was ordered while the option to carry out virtual hearings was maintained.

-Subsequently, the Council of the Judiciary ruled via Act No 004-2020, of 19 May 2020, with the purpose of regulating the transition to the gradual reopening and restarting of judicial proceedings.
-This reopening will be done in phases.
+Subsequently, the Council of the Judiciary ruled via Act No 004-2020, of 19 May 2020, with the purpose of regulating a gradual reopening and the restart of judicial proceedings in phases.
+This phased transition was not strictly adhered to.

-We can expect an import shift in the way justice is carried out in the Dominican Republic.
-Before COVID-19 spread, long terms plan for implementing technology as a tool for justice and allowing virtual hearings existed, the current circumstances have caused those plans to be violently advanced, meaning that the Dominican Republic could, sooner rather than later, be a jurisdiction where the judiciary is capable of operating virtually.
+This has meant an essential shift in the way justice is carried out in the Dominican Republic.
+Before COVID-19 spread, long-term plans for implementing technology as a tool for justice and allowing virtual hearings existed; however, the current circumstances violently advanced those plans.
+The Dominican Republic is now a jurisdiction where the judiciary is capable of operating virtually, and most judicial services can be done entirely online.

 Equal conditions for national and foreign investments are constitutionally guaranteed.
 Both national and foreign investments have to meet the same requirements, therefore foreign investment is not generally subject to any form of special, additional or prior authorisation.